-In the machine learning literature, challenges in the computational modeling of interaction analysis are well known: sociolinguistic variation in interaction analysis, the presence of affect, of personality and ascription to community tend towards specificity and uniqueness, whereas much of machine learning and natural language processing tend towards abstraction and generalization [11].
-Of the conventional supervised and unsupervised machine learning methods for natural language understanding and text classification, probabilistic graphical topic models have been successfully used in the context of
+In the machine learning literature, challenges in the computational modeling of interaction analysis are well known: sociolinguistic variation in interaction analysis, the presence of affect, of personality and ascription to community tend towards specificity and uniqueness, whereas much of machine learning and natural language processing tend towards abstraction and generalization [Gianfortoni et al., 2011].
+Of the conventional supervised and unsupervised machine learning methods for natural language understanding and text classification, probabilistic graphical topic models have been successfully used in the context of detecting teenage bullying and to help distressed teens find similar stories to theirs [Dinakar et al., 2012].